o-ran-sc/nonrtric-rapp-ransliceassurance/docs/overview.rst

 RAN Slice Assurance Use Case
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A very simplified closed-loop rApp use case to re-prioritize a RAN slice's radio resource allocation priority if sufficient throughput cannot be maintained.
+This rApp exists in two versions, one smo and one ics version.
 Not intended to to be 'real-world'.

 This product is a part of :doc:`NONRTRIC <nonrtric:index>`.